 - Alcohol sales are prohibited after 8 pm.

 - The maximum number of people who visit shopping centers, larger stores, gyms, etc is limited.
 The exact number is governed by the size of the room.

 - Most public events have been suspended and venues like cinemas, theatres, and concert venues may only hold up to eight guests at a time.

 - The Public Health Agency of Sweden recommends face masks in public transports.
-The new guidelines will apply until March 22.

 - All activities within the state, municipalities, and regions that are not necessary should be closed immediately.
 This applies, for example, to bathhouses, sports halls, and museums.

 Read more about the tightening of restrictions at krisinformation.se.

 In the current situation gatherings of more than eight people are not allowed.
 This ban will apply until further notice.
 A dining party is limited to four people.